A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Introduction

-As for this writing, there are just a few algorithms that have been proposed for solving constrained stochastic optimization problems of this form.
-To our knowledge, the first practical algorithm for nonlinear constrained stochastic optimization was proposed in \cite{Berahas2021}, which is an SQP method and deals with problems with equality constrained only.
-This method assumes that the singular values of the constraints' gradients are bounded away from zero, as a consequence, the linear independence constraint qualification (LICQ) holds.
-Global convergence in the case where the penalty factor remains constant in the limit is proved.
-The authors also made some comments on poor penalty factor behaviors.
-Later Berahas et al prosented an improved algorithm in \cite{berahas2021stochastic} (also for equality constrained problems).
-In this algorithm, an SQP method is combined with a step decomposition strategy.
-By this strategy, the presented algorithm can deal with constraints with rank-deficient Jacobians.
-A worst-case complexity analysis for this algorithm is given by Curtis et al \cite{Curtis2021a}.
-Na et al, motivated by improving over the result of \cite{Berahas2021}, proposed another stochastic SQP method for equality constrained optimization \cite{na2021adaptive}.
-This algorithm uses differentiable exact penalty function and gets stronger convergence results (also under LICQ) than the method in \cite{Berahas2021}.
-This work also generalized the results in \cite{paquette2020stochastic}.
-This generalization is non-trivial because of the introduction of constraints and the authors' removing some assumptions posed on search direction in \cite{paquette2020stochastic}.
-A recent work of Curtis et al extends the methods in \cite{Berahas2021,berahas2021stochastic} to allow for inexact subproblem solutions.
-The inexact solution strategy make the approach applicable for \eqref{eq:prob} in a large scale setting.
-A very recent work of Berahas et al \cite{Berahas2022} considered the use of variance reduced gradients in a stochastic SQP method, in the hope of accelerating the method.
+As for this writing, there are just a few algorithms that have been proposed for {solving problems} of this form or similar. {By and large, algorithms of the Stochastic Approximation (SA) type to minimize expectation objective functions have considered unconstrained problems, or constraints on which a projection operator is straightforward to compute.
+The case of nonlinear functional constraints has received relatively scant attention, especially until recently.
+There is a classic work in the spirit of Stochastic Approximation analysis presented in~\cite{wang2008stochastic}.
+While notable for the early contribution to a challenging problem, the SA approach uses a priori diminishing stepsizes that are known to be difficult to tune and typically exhibit slow convergence.
+Furthermore there is a highly specific set of Assumptions required for the convergence guarantees.} In the optimization community, To the best of our knowledge, the first algorithm for nonlinear constrained stochastic optimization was proposed in \cite{Berahas2021}.
+It is {also an} SQP method, {however only considers} problems with equality constraints. {The convergence theory of this method requires} that the singular values of the constraints' gradients are bounded away from zero, {which one can see implies the classical} linear independence constraint qualification (LICQ) for all feasible points.
+Global convergence in the case where the penalty factor remains constant in the limit is proven.
+The authors also discussed, {informally, situations in which algorithm sequences generate an unbounded penalty parameter}.
+Later Berahas et al presented an improved algorithm in \cite{berahas2021stochastic}, {also for strictly equality constrained problems}.
+In this algorithm, the SQP method is {performed} with a step decomposition strategy. {In doing so}, the presented algorithm {maintains global convergence guarantees even} with constraints {whose Jacobian may be rank-deficient at limit points of Algorithm sequences}.
+A worst-case complexity analysis for this algorithm is presented in Curtis et al \cite{Curtis2021a}.
+Na et al, {continuing the trend on strengthening the guarantees originally presented in} \cite{Berahas2021}, proposed another stochastic SQP method for equality constrained optimization \cite{na2021adaptive}.
+This algorithm uses a differentiable exact penalty function {to enforce global converence} and {ultimately is shown to satisfy stronger convergence guarantees, although also under the LICQ condition}.
+This work generalized the {techniques and associated theory} in \cite{paquette2020stochastic} {studying a stochastic line search to the problem with nonlinear constraints, a non-trivial exercise due to multiple technical challenges.} A recent work of Curtis et al extends the methods in \cite{Berahas2021,berahas2021stochastic} to allow for inexact subproblem solutions.
+The inexact solution strategy make the approach applicable for \eqref{eq:prob} ({albeit with only equality constraints}) in a large scale setting.
+A very recent work of Berahas et al \cite{Berahas2023a} considered the use of variance reduced gradients in a stochastic SQP method {for} accelerating the method.